YouMap-app/youtube-player-ios/CONTRIBUTING.md

      commits related to that bug or feature.

   1. Test your code on a device if you can.
-There are a bunch of edge conditions that can be triggered in `UIWebView` where behavior in the simulator is going to differ from behavior on a physical device.
+There are a bunch of edge conditions that can be triggered in `censored` where behavior in the simulator is going to differ from behavior on a physical device.

   1. Any significant changes should almost always be accompanied by tests.
 The